Phrogz/RUIC/README.md

 - Modify the scene graph of presentations
 - Create new presentations/applications from code
 - Report on image asset file formats (e.g. find PNGs, find DXT1 vs DXT3 vs DXT Luminance…)

-# History

-## v0.4.1 - 2014-Nov-16

-* Update `MetaData.xml` for tests to newest version.
-* Source paths for images/textures normalize the path (forward slashes and no leading `./`).
-* Added `app.main` as a simpler alias for `app.main_presentation`.
-* Add support for paths and anchor points, including `mypath.anchors` as an array of anchor points.
-* Assets present in MetaData and presentation, but not yet hand-entered into the hierarchy, now work and default to inherit from `Asset`.

-## v0.4.0 - 2014-Nov-11
-* Switch attribute filtering again; now all attributes are inline in the `find()` hash, and the four special keys are prefixed with an underscore: `_type`, `_slide`, `_master`, and `_under`.

-## v0.3.0 - 2014-Nov-10
-* Switch attribute filtering to use `attr:{ … }` instead of `attributes:{ … }`
-* Attribute matching now requires that a requested attribute be present, or else the asset matching fails.
-  * _For example, `main.find attr:{ diffusecolor:[nil,nil,nil] }` will now only find assets with a `diffusecolor` attribute._

-## v0.2.5 - 2014-Nov-10
-* Re-adds blank line after REPL result.

-## v0.2.4 - 2014-Nov-10
-* Fix bug with history editing in REPL (prompts no longer have a blank line before)
-* Add temporary hack to make projects using Float2 load correctly

-## v0.2.3 - 2014-Nov-7
-* Cleaner mechanism for creating a truly blank binding

-## v0.2.2 - 2014-Nov-7
-* REPL shows version number when it starts

-## v0.2.1 - 2014-Nov-7
-* REPL mode after script maintains binding of script (all local variables remain available)
-* Customized `.irbrc` files will not cause warnings

-## v0.2.0 - 2014-Nov-7
-* Add Presentation#save_as
-* REPL working directory is same as .uia

-## v0.1.0 - 2014-Nov-7
-* Add REPL mode for ruic binary

-## v0.0.1 - 2014-Nov-7
-* Initial gem release
-* Crawl presentations and modify attributes
-* Batch find assets
-* Save presentation changes back to disk